chanejianrungsang/thepoet_challenge_takehome/README.md

 - `PoemModalComponent`: Full poem modal dialog
 - `FooterComponent`: Footer section

-## Services

-- `PoetryService`: Handles API calls to PoetryDB with search functionality

 ## Live demo

-- Demo:
+- Demo: thepoet-challenge-takehome.vercel.app

 - Build the app locally to verify:

 	npm install
 	ng build --configuration production

-- The production build artifacts are output to `dist/the-poet-angular`.
+- The production build artifacts are output to `dist/the-poet-angular/browser`.
 For a static site deployment on Vercel, point the project to serve the files from that directory (or use the default build step in Vercel to run `ng build` and serve `dist/the-poet-angular`).